2019 Bianca Andreescu tennis season: French Open

 After a three-month-long recovery, Andreescu returned to the tennis court at the French Open, as the 22nd seed.
 However, she retired before her second round match against Kenin.
 She missed the entire grass-court season to recover from her shoulder injury.

 US Open series

 Rogers Cup

 Andreescu came back two months later in her home tournament, the 2019 Rogers Cup in Toronto, where she made to her third WTA final after defeating two former top-ten players, Eugenie Bouchard and Daria Kasatkina, and two then top-ten players, Kiki Bertens and Karolína Plíšková, all in three sets.
-In the semi-finals, she met Kenin for the third time this season, and successfully upset the American girl in two straight sets.
+In the semi-finals, she met Kenin for the third time this season, and successfully upset the American in two straight sets.
 Her final rival was the 23-time Grand Slam winner Serena Williams, but a tearful Williams retired when she was 1–3 down in the first set due to her own injury.
 This gave Bianca her second WTA title, and a career-high ranking of 14.